-Masa：We’re planning to build three U Shares by the end of 2020: two near the Nishi-Waseda area for students, and one in Minami-Aoyama for young professionals and families.
-Within two years, we’re also planning to focus on areas around Keio University’s Mita campus and Tokyo University’s Hakusan campus, building ten in total.
+Masa：We’re planning to build two U Shares by the end of 2020: one near the Nishi Waseda area for students, and one in Minami Aoyama for young professionals and families.
+Within a few years, we’re also planning to focus on areas around Keio University’s Mita campus and Tokyo University’s Hakusan campus, building ten in total.
 After constructing a model centered in Tokyo, we’re planning to expand our project to the Kansai region, and other major cities, multiplying to twenty in total within five years.
-At the same time, we’re also going to start this project in the original city of Cambridge in the United States and other emerging cities in Asia.
+At the same time, we’re also going to start this project in the original city of Cambridge and other emerging cities in Asia.
 In time, the U Share network will be constructed with Asia, Europe, and the U.S. in the center.
-It’ll be possible, for instance, for a U Share member from Denmark to learn about Japanese gardens and landscapes at Kyoto while staying at U Share Kyoto.
+It’ll be possible, for instance, for a U Share member from Denmark to learn about Japanese gardens and landscapes in Kyoto while staying at U Share Kyoto.

 The strong U Share alumni network, solving global scale social issues.

 Masa：We live in a world that’s inclined to divide.
-However, I strongly believe that the everlasting strong U Share alumni network will find solutions to overcome such situations.
+However, I strongly believe that the everlasting network of the U Share alumni will find solutions to overcome such situations.
 I dream of a day when members of U Share exceed any problems that may arise, finding solutions to global scale problems such as poverty, disparity, and environmental issues.

 Taka：In any generation, stories are what remain as memories.
 By all means, I hope for you to share an enriching “time” with diverse members of U Share.
 And during that process, I hope you form friendships that will last a lifetime and create lots of stories with them.
 If you gather up the courage to take one step forward, there’ll be a new world waiting for you.
 You only live once.
 Why don’t you enrich your life, together with us?